antoninadert/proto-starter/README.md

 Caveats
 -------------
 1. The first time you use the project, Meteor can take a while (15 min?) to initiate.
-This will get better for subsequent runs
+This should only happen if Meteor is changing versions (Current version: `1.5.1`)

 No CSS builder, as there are so many ways to do it I thought I let you figure this out.
 I will maybe create a new starter including Aphrodite for styling as this seems a good and simple approach.